-The Bell TH-67 Creek was a military designation of the Bell 206B-3 aircrafts, utilised primarily as a trainer aircraft as the property of the U.S. Army.
-The original Bell 206 is a family of single- and twin-engined utility helicopters, developed and manufactured by Bell Helicopter.
-Bell originally came up with the helicopter’s design as a proposal for a U.S. Army requirement, calling for a light observation helicopter, but eventually did not win the contract.
-The new aircraft featured a larger and more elegant fuselage design, to accmmodate for a roomier cabin for both passengers and baggage/cargo.
-A later variant was the Bell 206B-3, installed with an uprated Allison 250-C20J engine, and a larger tail rotor in order to aid yaw control.
-This aircraft was then chosen by the U.S. Army, who are currently operating the TH-67 models for public utility.
+The Bell TH-67 Creek, designated as a military version of the Bell 206B-3, primarily serves as a trainer aircraft within the U.S. Army’s fleet.
+The original Bell 206 encompasses a family of single- and twin-engined utility helicopters, designed and manufactured by Bell Helicopter.
+Initially conceived as a proposal for a U.S. Army requirement seeking a light observation helicopter, Bell did not secure the contract at first.
+The subsequent TH-67 model features a larger and more refined fuselage design, providing a spacious cabin for passengers as well as baggage/cargo.
+The Bell 206B-3 variant, equipped with an upgraded Allison 250-C20J engine and a larger tail rotor for enhanced yaw control, was ultimately chosen by the U.S. Army.
+The TH-67 models are currently in operation for public utility purposes.

-Red Box is pleased to offer a great range of ground power and support equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Bell TH-67 Creek aircraft.
+Red Box is delighted to present an extensive range of ground power and support equipment tailored for the Bell TH-67 Creek aircraft.
+Our offerings include tugs, ground power units, start power units, and more, meticulously designed to meet the specific requirements of the TH-67 Creek.

 This collection features the RBSC50 continuous power unit proves ideal for diagnostic work, pre-flight checks, or continuous equipment powering during operations, without depleting the onboard aircraft batteries.
 The RB50A serves as an efficient starter for the aircraft, reducing the risk of hot starts.
 For Bell TH-67 Creek aircraft, our TC3000 range offers a versatile unit combining both start and continuous power in a single package.